hack4her/hack4her.github.io/index.md

 <img src="/assets/images/banner.jpg" alt="Banner Background" style="width: 100%; height: auto; margin-top: 20px;"/>
 <h2 style="font-size: 1.2em;">🌟 5th Annual Hack4Her Event going national: Amsterdam and Eindhoven 🌟</h2>
-We are planning the 5th Annual Hack4Her at VU Amsterdam and the first edition of Hack4Her at TU Eindhoven!
+The 5th Annual Hack4Her is not only taking place at VU Amsterdam but the event is also coming to the TU Eindhoven for a first edition!
 The Eindhoven event takes place from June 12-14 2026.
 Open to all students in the Netherlands, we invite you for coding, workshops, lectures, projects, and networking.
 <br><br>
 Information about the event in Amsterdam, taking place from june 19th to 21st, is hosted on [this website](https://hack4her.org/).
 For the information about the event in Eindhoven, you're in the right place!

 ## About
 Hack4Her is the only female-focused student hackathon in the Netherlands aiming to bridge the gender gap in technology.
 Our mission revolves around providing women with increased opportunities for hackathon participation and project experience, educating all individuals on the importance of women-centered technology and inclusivity, promoting diversity within the tech community, and facilitating connections among people from various backgrounds.

-### Event Highlights
+## Event Highlights
-- Open to all students in the Netherlands
+- Open to all **female** students in the Netherlands
 - Plenty of opportunities to learn and expand your skillset including coding, workshops and lectures
-- While all genders are welcome, only women are eligible to compete in the hackathon
-- Free food and drinks provided
+- **Free** food and drinks provided
 - An awesome networking event!

 ## Frequently Asked Questions